Why organizations need Zero Trust now

 Five core Zero Trust principles

-The report, released in May 2024, notes that there’s a great deal of confusion with what industry leaders mean when they say ‘Zero Trust.
+The report notes that there’s a great deal of confusion with what industry leaders mean when they say ‘Zero Trust.
 “Gartner clients express frustration with the lack of simple and commonly agreed-upon zero trust principles.
 Security and risk management leaders can standardize on five core principles to move their organization’s zero-trust strategy forward.”

 The report provides insights into the purpose and implications of each of those five principles.
 We feel that Zero Trust can’t be purchased—it must be earned.
 Organizations need to do the work to move Zero Trust from a theoretical paradigm to a working practice.
 What’s also clear is that three of the five concepts emphasize the role of identity in keeping organizations safe: